Ulink College

 Ulink College (领科教育) is an educational information consultancy company founded in Shanghai, China.
 It consists of one partner school (NCPA) and six full-time international boarding high schools across China.
-The international high schools offers IGCSE and A-Level courses, and the partner school offers Advanced Placement (AP) course.
+The international high schools offers IGCSE and A-Level courses, and the partner school offers Advanced Placement (AP) courses.
 The partner school and international high schools are all taught in English.